Mademoiselle from Armentières

-"Mademoiselle from Armentières" (Roud 4703) is an English song that was particularly popular during World War I. It is also known by its ersatz French hook line, "Inky Pinky Parlez Vous," or the American variant "Hinky Dinky Parlez-vous" (variant: Parlay voo).
+"Mademoiselle from Armentières" (Roud 4703) is an English song that was particularly popular during World War I. It is also known by its ersatz French hook line, "Inky Pinky Parlez Vous", or the American variant "Hinky Dinky Parlez-vous" (variant: Parlay voo).

 Origins

 "Mademoiselle from Armentières" has roots in a tradition of older popular songs.
-Its immediate predecessor seems to be the song "Skiboo", or "Snapoo", which was popular among British soldiers of World War I. The tune of the song is thought to have been popular in the French Army in the 1830s.
-The words told of the encounter of an innkeeper's daughter, named Mademoiselle de Bar-le-Duc, with two German officers.
-During the Franco-Prussian War of 1870, the tune was resurrected, and again in 1914 when the British and other Allied soldiers got to know it.
+Its immediate predecessor seems to be the song "Skiboo", or "Snapoo", which was popular among British soldiers of World War I.

 The Pittsburgh Post-Gazette of December 4, 1939, reported that the historical inspiration for the song had been a young Frenchwoman named Marie Lecoq, later Marie Marceau, who worked as a waitress at the Café de la Paix in Armentières during the war.
 Despite the obscenity of many popular versions of the song, it was reportedly quite clean in its original form.

 The song's first known recording was made in 1915, by music hall baritone Jack Charman.

-There are newspaper articles in Australia and New Zealand which indicate that the original words were composed by an Australian called Cecil Winter.

-The song "Mademoiselle from Armentieres", as known in WW1 was penned by Cecil H. Winter in 1915 and 1916, during his time in England and France fighting with the kiwis.
+The song "Mademoiselle from Armentieres", as known in World War I may have been written by Cecil H. Winter in 1915 and 1916, during his time in England and France fighting with the New Zealanders.
 He was Australian, having been raised in the Riverina region of New South Wales.
 He was to take Riverina for his writings of Australian bush poetry culminating in the writing of a book of such poetry (The Story of Bidgee Queen & Other Verses, Century Books, 1929).
 From a young age he wrote for the Australian Bulletin Magazine.
-He emigrated to New Zealand prior to WWI, living in Bluff, Southland.
+He emigrated to New Zealand prior to World War I, living in Bluff, Southland, New Zealand.